-This course extends the electro-acoustic music techniques introduced in Music 161.
-As continuation of Music 161, the focus of This course is on the application of advanced electro-acoustic music equipment, software and techniques used in a contemporary music project studio.
-The production of music using advanced synthesis, computer applications, MIDI, signal processing and recording techniques will be stressed.
+The electro-acoustic music techniques introduced in Music 161 are extended in this course.
+Students apply advanced electro-acoustic music equipment, software and techniques used in a contemporary music project studio.
+The production of music using advanced synthesis, computer applications, MIDI, signal processing and recording techniques are emphasized.